yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 However, a few modifications were made for this tutorial, as described below.

 * [codesystem-diagnostic-report-status.ttl](codesystem-diagnostic-report-status.ttl) -- proposed OWL representation of the `DiagnosticReport.status` code system.
-This mini-ontology was NOT downloaded from the HL7 site, because it has not yet been standardized as part of the FHIR release.
+This mini-ontology was *not* downloaded from the HL7 site, because it has not yet been standardized as part of the FHIR release.
 However, the [FHIR/RDF group](http://wiki.hl7.org/index.php?title=ITS_RDF_ConCall_Agenda) is working toward including it in the FHIR release.
 (It needs to be integrated into the FHIR specification [build process](http://wiki.hl7.org/index.php?title=FHIR_Build_Process) so that it is auto-generated and stays in sync with the rest of the FHIR specification.)
-After that integration has been done, this mini-ontology will be included as part of the (FHIR/RDF definitions)[http://hl7.org/fhir/fhir.rdf.ttl.zip].
+Once it is a part of the FHIR release it will be included in the [FHIR/RDF definitions](http://hl7.org/fhir/fhir.rdf.ttl.zip).
-* [fhir.ttl](fhir.ttl) -- FHIR (version R4) Metadata vocabulary included in the (FHIR/RDF definitions)[http://hl7.org/fhir/R4/fhir.rdf.ttl.zip], but with `xsd:base64Binary` datatype changed to `xsd:dateTime` (to prevent the reasoner from barfing) and ontology URIs changed to point to saved snapshots on github.
+* [fhir.ttl](fhir.ttl) -- FHIR (version R4) Metadata vocabulary included in the (FHIR/RDF definitions)[http://hl7.org/fhir/R4/fhir.rdf.ttl.zip], but with: (a) the `xsd:base64Binary` datatype changed to `xsd:dateTime` (to prevent the reasoner from barfing on an unknown datatype); and (b) ontology URIs changed to point to saved snapshots on github, to ensure that this tutorial will continue to work even as FHIR and SNOMED-CT evolve.
   * [fhir_ORIGINAL.ttl](fhir_ORIGINAL.ttl) -- Original version of the FHIR (version R4) Metadata vocabulary as downloaded from the (FHIR/RDF definitions)[http://hl7.org/fhir/R4/fhir.rdf.ttl.zip]
   * [fhir_diffs.txt](fhir_diffs.txt) -- Differences between fhir_ORIGINAL.ttl and fhir.ttl
 * [w5.ttl](w5.ttl) -- FHIR (version R4) 5 W's ontology -- [Who, What, When, Where, Why](https://www.hl7.org/fhir/fivews.html) -- but with the ontology URI changed to point to a saved snapshot on github.